dhamaniasad/babel-plugin-aliases-meteor/README.md

-# babel-plugin-meteorAlias
+# babel-plugin-meteoralias

 A babel plugin to transform aliases which also works with meteor.
 It also works with webpack and ava etc.

 ## Installation

-> npm i --D babel-plugin-meteorAlias
+> npm i --D babel-plugin-meteoralias

 ## Usage